lmhale99/DataModelDict/.sphinx_source/README.rst

 The Python-JSON conversions use the standard Python JSON library.
-In converting from Python to JSON, all elements of the DataModelDict must be an instance of a supported data type (with unicode and long being specific to Python 2).
+In converting from Python to JSON, all elements of the DataModelDict must be an instance of a supported data type.

 ================  =========
 Python            JSON
 ================  =========
 dict              object
 list, tuple       array
-str, unicode      string
+str               string
-int, long, float  number
+int, float        number
 True              true
 False             false
 None              null